 97 Beautiful Wedding Pictures That Move Us to Tears

 The coronavirus pandemic has caused many couples to postpone their weddings, downsize their original ceremonies to "minimonies," or simply elope.
-With many to-be-weds likely feeling upset about the change in plans, we rounded up 97 wedding couple pictures to lift your spirits.
+With many to-be-weds likely feeling upset about the change in plans, we rounded up 97 wedding pictures to lift your spirits.
 These photos show more than creative ideas for personalizing your wedding—they also show the most important part of weddings: the love.
 When you look at these stunning pictures, you can actually feel the love the couples share.
 If you ask us, there's nothing better to see.
-So, if you need a switch from watching romantic comedies on Netflix, take a look at this roundup.
-What's more, you can use these pictures as inspiration for your own wedding day.
+So, if you need a switch from watching romantic comedies on Netflix, take a look at this heart-warming roundup.
+What's more, you can use these wedding pictures as inspiration for your own special day.
 Get ideas for different poses or candid shots you might want to capture on your day, and then work with your wedding photograher to make it happen.

 Sometimes scoring the perfect wedding picture is about letting loose.
 Forget about the camera and focus on each other.